EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-gettingstarted.md

 How did the container determine what to do when we ran it?
 What did running the container actually do to result in the displayed output?

-When you run a container from a Singularity container image using the `singularity run` command the container runs the default run script that is embedded within the container image.
+When you run a container from a Singularity container image using the `singularity run` command, the container runs the default run script that is embedded within the container image.
 This is a shell script that can be used to run commands, tools or applications stored within the container image on container startup.
 We can inspect the container image's run script using the `singularity inspect` command:

 ~~~
 $ singularity inspect -r lolcow.sif